-Known as the Archer, the Chinese god, Zhang Xian often takes the form of a dog, and is typically illustrated with a bow and arrow aimed at the sky, waiting for his arch enemy, “Tian-gu,” to appear.
-As the creator of eclipses, Xian is to be forgiven for his vigilance since Tian-gu, who appears as either a black dog or a meteor, eats the sun or moon during an eclipse.
+The Chinese god, Zhang Xian (also known as the Archer) often takes the form of a dog, and he is typically illustrated with a bow and arrow aimed at the sky, waiting for his arch enemy, “Tian-gu,” to appear.
+As the creator of eclipses, Xian is to be forgiven for his vigilance: Tian-gu, who appears as either a black dog or a meteor, eats the sun or moon during an eclipse.

-Another “Xian” is a dog that has been known in China since at least 685 AD.
-This remarkable beauty is the China Shaanxi Xian Hound, a hound that just might be the principal ancestor of all sighthounds known today.
+Another “Xian” is a breed that has been known in China since at least 685 AD.
+This remarkable beauty is the China Shaanxi Xian Hound, a hound that some cynologists speculate just might be the principal ancestor of all sighthounds known today.

-There is a Facebook page for the Xian Hound which you can find here, it’s the source of the image.
+There is a Facebook page for the Xian Hound which you can find here, though it doesn’t seem to have been active since 2015.
+It is the source of the image.